-- "Radicalisation" refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups - "Extremism" refers to the vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty, and the mutual respect and tolerance of different faiths and beliefs.
-Extremism also includes calling for the death of members of the armed forces. - "Terrorism" refers to an action that endangers or causes serious violence to a person or people, serious damage to property, or seriously interferes with or disrupts an electronic system.
+- "Radicalisation" refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups - "Extremism" is the promotion or advancement of an ideology based on violence, hatred or intolerance, that aims to: - 1. negate or destroy the fundamental rights and freedoms of others; or - 2. undermine, overturn or replace the UK's system of liberal parliamentary democracy and democratic rights; or - 3. intentionally create a permissive environment for others to achieve the results in (1) or (2). - "Terrorism" refers to an action that endangers or causes serious violence to a person or people, serious damage to property, or seriously interferes with or disrupts an electronic system.
 The use or threat of these actions must be designed to influence the government, intimidate the public, or and be made for the purpose of advancing a political, religious or ideological cause.